shannonwho/redisJSON_loadtesting/readme.md

 - WRITE complex JSON with array and subdocument
 - UPDATE a part of JSON objects (multiply/increase)
 - APPEND new items into an array of the JSON objects
-- ...
+- ... pretty much any client side actions you would like to mimic

 ## Notes on how Locust do distributed tests:
     In general, in Locust, it’s the master who is in charge of things like spawning new locusts (users), collecting and presenting results, running some preparatory tasks, etc. So, it appears like we need some code that runs on the master and will: get the data from the disk communicate with the workers, to exchange data

 ## Understand Locust statistics